VibCode/vibcode.github.io/README.md

 ***`Building AI-powered products that simplify complex work!`***

 With a strong background in product management (starting from analytics, conversational AI and now GenAI platforms), I bring a strategic and analytical approach to solving complex challenges.
 My passion for continuous learning and adaptability drives me to stay ahead in an ever-evolving industry.
 I specialize in turning ambiguous AI capabilities into scalable, customer-centric products & focus on measurable outcomes - adoption, efficiency, and revenue...not just models and demos.
-Explore my portfolio to see how my experience can help power your next success.

 -------
 ### What I do